teamclairvoyant/airflow-scheduler-failover-controller/README.md

 ## Note

 This will install the latest version of Apache Airflow.
-If you want to install Airfow versions prior to 1.7.0 please use the branch https://github.com/teamclairvoyant/airflow-scheduler-failover-controller/tree/airflow_v1.7
+If you want to work with Airfow v1.7.0 please use the branch https://github.com/teamclairvoyant/airflow-scheduler-failover-controller/tree/airflow_v1.7

 ## Installation